Travel makes one modest, you see what a tiny place you occupy in the world.

 Related: Marvel at this captivating European country and its amazing natural scenery during a trip to Portugal and Spain.

 The Tatra Mountains form a natural border between Poland and Slovakia – the National Park of High Tatras is home to more than 100 lakes and many spellbinding waterfalls.
 In 1993 the park was recognised as a UNESCO World Network of Biosphere Reserves, which protects areas that exhibit a balanced relationship between people and nature

 The Niagara Falls act as a natural border between the USA and Canada.
 The falls consist of three different waterfalls – the American Falls (USA), the Bridal Veil Falls (USA) and the Horseshoe Falls (Canada).
-The American Falls have a volume of 567,811 litres per second; but the Canadian Horseshoe Falls have a whopping 2,271,247 liters per second!
+The American Falls have a volume of 567,811 litres per second, but the Canadian Horseshoe Falls have a whopping 2,271,247 litres per second!

 Related: Tick the impressive Niagara Falls off of your bucket list on the Eastern USA and Canada Escape tour.